Jingjing0110/jingjing0110.github.io/_pages/cv.md

 {% include base_path %}

 Here you can find highlights of my publications, presentations, and teaching experience.
-For a complete overview, including a full list of my publications, presentations, and mentoring roles, my CV is[available for download (PDF)](/files/JingjingWu_CV.pdf){:target="_blank"}.
+For a complete overview, including a full list of my publications, presentations, and mentoring roles, my CV is [available for download (PDF)](/files/JingjingWu_CV.pdf){:target="_blank"}.

 Education
 ======